Various Practices That Can Trigger A Medicaid Fraud Investigation For Healthcare Providers and Recipients

 Investigations and prosecutions can be conducted on state and federal levels.

-On federal level, you can deal with the Office of Inspector General, the FBI, and other federal law enforcement agencies.
+You can deal with the Office of the Inspector General, the FBI, and other federal law enforcement agencies on the federal level.

-On state level, cases are handled by numerous organizations:
+On the state level, cases are handled by numerous government agencies and organized groups:

-- The Medicaid Fraud Control Unit of the NY Attorney General’s Office
+- The Medicaid Fraud Control Units of the NY Attorney General’s Office

 - The Office Of Medicaid Inspector General

 What Are The Basics of a Medicaid Fraud Investigation?